TanyaJazzTeam/8888/index.md

 ## Overview

-Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.
+{a0}Web{/a0} Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.

 Google has provided a number of tools over the years to measure and report on